eldipa/book-of-gehn/_posts/2019-05-08-CTR-Edit-Inject-Plaintext-Attacks.md

 title: "CTR Edit/Inject Plaintext Attacks"
 ---

-CTR mode cipher turns a block cipher into a stream cipher.
+A CTR-mode cipher turns a block cipher into a stream cipher.

 With this, a ciphertext can be edited *in place* generating enough of the key stream, decrypting and re-encrypting the edited